BDNYC/astrodbkit/docs/index.rst

    db.query("SELECT * FROM spectral_types WHERE spectral_type=12", fmt='table')

 By default, this returns the data as a list of arrays.
-By setting *fmt='dict'* or *fmt='table'* the data will be returned as a list of Python dictionaries or an Astropy table.
+Alternative options for the fmt flag include *'dict'* for a list of Python dictionaries, *'table'* for an Astropy Table, and *'pandas'* for a pandas DataFrame.

 `Here is a detailed post about how to write a SQL query`_.